Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 There's also what his chemical does.
 Probably due to censors, we don't actually SEE what happens to a human or an animal, but that arguably makes it worse given what we see it does to plants, and Derek's comment, depending on whether or not you think he was being literal or metaphorical, implies humans hit with it turn to dust if not treated.

 The final fate of Ian Peek in "Sneak Peek".
 After abusing the intangibility belt, he winds up becoming intangible without it and unable to be selective about what he's intangible to, causing him to fall from the top story of a huge building through floor after floor while batman's constantly trying to swoop to grab him as Ian's screaming for help.
 Batman finally manages to grab him and encourages Ian to focus to stay solid, and for a second it looks like it works, until he seems to just lose all spirit and slowly sink into the basement floor, laughing for a moment, then screaming/crying until his voice becomes muffled by the floor and begins his descent into the center of the earth.
-This guy committed murder, but this is still the single most undeserved fate of any villain in the entire show.
+This guy committed murder, but that is still a horrible way to go.

 Earthmover.
 Essentially a motionless, decaying corpse half-melted into the surrounding earth - except for the glowing green eyes.
 Seriously creepy even for this series, especially since his character model was more detailed than anyone else's.